-If you wish to make a deputation to the Police Services Board, you must follow these guidelines:
+If you would like to make a deputation to the Police Services Board at one of our public meetings, please follow these guidelines:

-- Presentations shall be limited to five (5) minutes.
-The Administrator shall time the delegation’s presentation.
+- Deputations shall be limited to five (5) minutes and the Administrator shall time the presentations

 - Date modified: